Retrazer767/Analytics---Projects/README.md

 ## Fraudulent Credit card Analysis
   Took the credit card transaction data from Kaggle to develop a Machine Learning model to predict the transaction as fraud and non-fraud transactions.
-  As the data set is highly imbalanced, employed a technique of random under-sampling
+  As the data set is highly imbalanced, employed a technique of random under-sampling.
   Used ML algorithms such as Logistic regression and Support Vector Classifier to develop a model.

 ## Spam mail Prediction using Naive Bayes Classifier